Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 So here's how you can optimise your marketing strategy and introduce social SEO to it:

-AI-generated content refers to content that is created using artificial intelligence tools such as natural language processing, machine learning, and computer vision.
 With the rise of social media platforms, there is a growing demand for high-quality, engaging, and personalised content.
-This is where AI-generated content comes in, enabling marketers to create content quickly and efficiently, saving time and resources.
+This is where AI-generated content comes in: it enables marketers to create content quickly and efficiently, saving time and resources.

 While there are benefits to using AI-generated content, such as faster content creation, increased personalisation, and cost savings, there are also some drawbacks.

-In conclusion, AI-generated content is a growing trend in social media marketing.
+AI-generated content is a growing trend in social media marketing.
 While there are some concerns about using these tools, the benefits of faster content creation, increased personalisation, and cost savings cannot be ignored.
-As AI tools continue to improve, we will likely see even more creative and innovative uses of AI-generated content in social media marketing.

 And that's not just because Sendible is about to release Threads integration.